qgis/QGIS-Documentation/docs/user_manual/temporal/temporal.rst

 that have a more recent start date set.

 Once you have enabled the temporal control on the layer the
-|indicatorTemporalFixedRange| icon will be dislayed next to the layer name in
+|temporalNavigationFixedRange| icon will be displayed next to the layer name in
-the legend to remind you that the layer is temporal controlled:
+the legend to remind you that the layer is temporally controlled:

 .. figure:: img/temporal_icon_legend.png
    :align: center

    Temporal icon in the legend

-You can click on the icon to quickly go to the temporal layer settings.
+You can click on the icon to quickly go to the temporal settings of the layer.

-If you have many different raster layers loaded in the legend be sure to tweak the temporal settings for each layer.
-In the following example the name of the layers describes the date.
+If you have many different raster layers loaded in the project be sure to tweak the temporal settings for each layer.
+In the following example the name of the layers describes the date at which they are set to display.

-If you open the main temporal panel with the |temporal| button you can animate the map with by clicking the |indicatorTemporalAnimated| :guilabel:`Animated tamporal navigation` button.
+If you open the main temporal panel with the |temporal| button you can animate the map by clicking the |temporalNavigationAnimated| :guilabel:`Animated temporal navigation` button.

-Before to play the map you have to set the temporal options shown in the bottom part of the ``Animated temporal navigation`` panel:
+Before to play the map you have to set the temporal options shown in the bottom part of the :guilabel:`Animated temporal navigation` panel:

-* ``Range``: the starting and ending datetime range
+* :guilabel:`Range`: the starting and ending datetime range
-* ``Step``: how often the map should update
+* :guilabel:`Step`: how often the map should update

 .. figure:: img/animated_raster_options.png
    :align: center